cuixing158/single-Image-Calibration/demoOneImgCalibrate.md

 # Method4：Geometric solution

 The principal point is the orthocenter of the base triangle, the focal length is the height of the right-angled tetrahedron, the direction of the extrinsic rotation matrix is parallel to the prism of the tetrahedron, and the extrinsic translation vector is the proportion of similar triangles.
-For further details see [*calIntrinsicGeometricAnalysis.mlx*](./calIntrinsicGeometricAnalysis.mlx) *or* [*calIntrinsicGeometricAnalysis.md*](./calIntrinsicGeometricAnalysis.md) and [*calExtrinsicAnalysis.mlx*](./calExtrinsicAnalysis.mlx) *or* [*calExtrinsicAnalysis.md*](./calExtrinsicAnalysis.md) .
+For further details see [*calIntrinsicGeometricAnalysis.mlx*](https://viewer.mathworks.com/?viewer=live_code&url=https%3A%2F%2Fww2.mathworks.cn%2Fmatlabcentral%2Fmlc-downloads%2Fdownloads%2F2076f3ea-45d2-4e42-b65a-a17743a363ef%2F4a77a1a1-383d-4786-aa9d-a48c8b0511d0%2Ffiles%2FcalIntrinsicGeometricAnalysis.mlx&embed=web) and [*calExtrinsicAnalysis.mlx*](https://viewer.mathworks.com/?viewer=live_code&url=https%3A%2F%2Fww2.mathworks.cn%2Fmatlabcentral%2Fmlc-downloads%2Fdownloads%2F2076f3ea-45d2-4e42-b65a-a17743a363ef%2F4a77a1a1-383d-4786-aa9d-a48c8b0511d0%2Ffiles%2FcalExtrinsicAnalysis.mlx&embed=web) .

 Note:the camera intrinsic $K$ must be in the following form: